Dramatic Corona situation in Cologne: Doctors warn of the threat of triage “in a week”

 It now needs speed, nationwide compliance with the corona measures, a significant reduction in contacts and, above all, transparency.
 “I think a very important, perhaps the most important measure is clear communication,” said the director of internal medicine at Cologne University Hospital.
 The effects of the corona vaccinations * can be expected in two to three months.
 “During this time we should try to reduce the number of contacts, all together, in order to prevent thousands more deaths from Covid-19 in Germany,” Hallek’s appeal to the population.

-Virologist Christian Drosten called in the new episode of NDR-Podcasts “Coronavirus Update” also tougher Corona measures for Germany – in the “very near future”. (ph) * Merkur.de is an offer from IPPEN.MEDIA
+Virologist Christian Drosten called in the new episode of NDR-Podcasts “Coronavirus Update” also tougher Corona measures for Germany – in the “very near future”. (ph) * Merkur.de and 24rhein.de are an offer from IPPEN.MEDIA

 #Dramatic #Corona #situation #Cologne #Doctors #warn #threat #triage #week